Pre-K / Kindergarten Registraion

 You are also required to provide the following information and your application is not complete until all documents are on file (you will not get your child's room assignment until they are actually enrolled with ALL documentation):

-School personnel will attend Spring Head Start events and be available to assist with Pre-Kindergarten and kindergarten registration.
-You are not automatically enrolled in Pre-Kindergarten if your child is attending Head Start.
+Please note, you must register your child for Pre-K. You are not automatically enrolled in Pre-Kindergarten if your child is attending Head Start.
 A school application must still be completed.

 Right Before School Starts: Summer